rrthomas/nancy/README.md

 For each file, Nancy looks at its name, and:

-+ If the name contains the suffix `.nancy`, the file’s contents is expanded (see below), and the result is then written to a file of the same name, but with `.nancy` removed, in the corresponding place in the output directory.
++ If the name contains the suffix `.nancy`, the file’s contents is expanded (see below), and the result is then written to the corresponding place in the output directory.
 + Else, if the name contains the suffix `.in`, the file is skipped.
-(It may be used by macros in other files.)
+(It may be used by commands in other files.)
 + Otherwise, the file is copied verbatim to the corresponding place in the output.

-Files and directories in the output have the same name as in the input tree, except for the root directory (or file), which is called `OUTPUT`.
+To get the name of a file or directory in the output, the name in the input tree is expanded, and any `.nancy` suffix is removed.
+There is one
+exception: the root directory (or file) is called `OUTPUT` (that is, the `OUTPUT` argument to Nancy).

 The special suffixes need not end the file name; they can be used as infixes before the file type suffix.